 Why sustainability is a great way to backup design and product choices

 Architects, first and foremost, face the challenge of designing a building that appeals to clients and investors.
-Another challenge is to convince contractors to adopt the selected products and materials.
+Another challenge is convincing contractors to adopt the selected products and materials.
 As it turns out, the topic of sustainability is a great way to encourage contractors to do just that.
 In this blog, we further elaborate on the matter.Sustainability: effective leverage to justify design and product choices

 So why does sustainability make for such effective leverage to justify design and product choices?
 Its power is related to the interest that clients and investors have in green buildings — and, consequently, in green building labels.
 A green building label is a sustainable construction certification that is accredited by a green building certification system.
 It states that a building is sustainable, and also how sustainable it is.
-The largest and most authoritative green building certification systems in Europe are:
+The largest and most authoritative green building certification systems are:

 - LEED (Leadership in Energy and Environmental Design);

 - BREEAM (Building Research Establishment Environmental Assessment Method);

 - DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen [German Sustainable Building Council]).

 To read about green building labels in greater detail, we recommend our whitepaper on the topic.